entercloudsuite/automium-docs/content/guides/kibana.md

 ---
-title: "Helm"
+title: "Kibana"
-lesson: 9
+lesson: 4
-chapter: 2
+chapter: 4
 cover: ""
-date: "05/04/2018"
+date: "28/04/2018"
 ---

-[Helm](https://www.helm.sh/) is a package manager for Kubernetes.
+Kibana is the official Dashboard of Elasticsearch.
+You have to setup it somewhere in your infrastructure.
+The best place is, of course, your Kubernetes cluster.

+To deploy applications in Kubernetes the suggested way is to go with [Helm](https://www.helm.sh/).
 Helm makes incredibly easy to deploy and upgrade application packages. **Tiller** is the Helm server component that runs on Kubernetes and handles the Helm packages.

 Before we can use Helm, you need to install Tiller with the following steps.

 ```
+$ kubectl create namespace kibana
+...
-$ kubectl create serviceaccount tiller --namespace grafana
+$ kubectl create serviceaccount tiller --namespace kibana
 serviceaccount "tiller" created
 ```